Dr-HKim/Dr-HKim.github.io/_posts/2017-11-08-R-408-Tree-Based-Models.md

 text(fit)        | label the decision tree plot post(fit, file=) | create postscript plot of decision tree

-In trees created by rpart( ), move to the LEFT branch when the stated condition is true (see the graphs below).
+In trees created by `rpart( )`, move to the LEFT branch when the stated condition is true (see the graphs below).

-### 3. prune tree
+### 3. 가지치기(prune tree)

 Prune back the tree to avoid overfitting the data.
-Typically, you will want to select a tree size that minimizes the cross-validated error, the xerror column printed by printcp( ).
+Typically, you will want to select a tree size that minimizes the cross-validated error, the xerror column printed by `printcp( )`.

 Prune the tree to the desired size using
 `prune(fit, cp= )`